-AGH University, Faculty of Physics and Applied Computer Science, al. Mickiewicza 30, 30-059 Kraków, Poland
+AGH University, Faculty of Physics and Applied Computer Science, al. Mickiewicza 30, 30-059 Kraków, Poland (Dated: October 23, 2023)

-(Dated: April 11, 2023)

 The site percolation problem is one of the core topics in statistical physics.
-Evaluation of the percolation threshold, which separates two phases (sometimes described as conducting and isolating), is useful for a lot of problems ranging from core condensed matter to interdisciplinary application of statistical physics in epidemiology or any other transportation or connectivity problems.
-In this paper-with Newman-Ziff fast Monte Carlo algorithm and finite-size scaling theory-we compute the random site percolation thresholds p_c for a square lattice with complex neighborhoods containing sites from the sixth coordination zone.
-Complex neighborhoods are those that contain sites from various coordination zones (which are not necessarily compact ones).
-We present the source codes of the appropriate procedures (written in C) and the results of their usage in computations of the percolation threshold on the square lattice for neighborhoods containing sites up to the sixth coordination zone.
-We conclude that similarly to the honeycomb lattice, the percolation thresholds for complex neighborhoods on a square lattice follow the power law $p_c(\zeta) \propto \zeta^{-\gamma_2}$ with $\gamma_2 = 0.5454(60)$, where $\zeta = \sum_i z_i r_i$ is the weighted distance of sites in complex neighborhoods (r_i and z_i are the distance from the central site and the number of sites in the coordination zone i, respectively).
+Evaluation of the percolation threshold, which separates two phases (sometimes described as conducting and insulating), is useful for a range of problems from core condensed matter to interdisciplinary application of statistical physics in epidemiology or other transportation or connectivity problems.
+In this paper with Newman-Ziff fast Monte Carlo algorithm and finite-size scaling theory the random site percolation thresholds p_c for a square lattice with complex neighborhoods containing sites from the sixth coordination zone are computed.
+Complex neighborhoods are those that contain sites from various coordination zones (which are not necessarily compact).
+We also present the source codes of the appropriate procedures (written in C) to be replaced in original Newman-Ziff code.
+Similar to results previously found for the honeycomb lattice, the percolation thresholds for complex neighborhoods on a square lattice follow the power law $p_c(\zeta) \propto \zeta^{-\gamma_2}$ with $\gamma_2 = 0.5454(60)$, where $\zeta = \sum_i z_i r_i$ is the weighted distance of sites in complex neighborhoods $(r_i$ and z_i are the distance from the central site and the number of sites in the coordination zone i, respectively).